Sankt Pölten: Coat of arms, colours and seals

 The arms' blazon is silver and azure; on the right a fess gules, on the left a wolf rampant silver langued gules and armed Or.

 The colours of the city are red and yellow.
 The seal of the city contains its coat of arms surrounded by the text Landeshauptstadt St. Pölten.
 The administration's seal of the magistrate also contains the city's coat of arms with the text Magistrat der Stadt St. Pölten.

 Economy

 As of 15 May 2001, 40,041 people worked in 2,711 companies in the city.
 23 of those companies are large-scale enterprises with more than 200 employees each.

 Media

 Several media companies are based in St Pölten.
 These are "@cetera", a literary-cultural magazine; "City-Flyer", an online magazine describing the cultural offerings of the city, which is published on paper monthly; "Campus Radio", a radio station from the University of Applied Sciences; "HiT FM", a radio station broadcasting in Lower Austria; "LetHereBeRock", an online youth magazine about the alternative rock scene; NÖN, a Lower Austrian newspaper; the Austrian Broadcasting Corporation for Lower Austria; and the local television channel "P3tv".

 Large-scale enterprises

 The largest companies based in St Pölten are the furniture producer Leiner, the paper manufacturer Salzer, and the family owned engineering conglomerate Voith.

+Transport

+The nearest airport is Vienna Airport, which is located 87 km southeast of St Pölten.
+It can easily be accessed by train operated by Railjet and road.